-(iv) Co-operatives
+Co-operatives

 UHM acknowledges the relevance of co-operatives and their economic contribution.
-UHM is of the opinion that much more can be done to strengthen this sector, and is therefore recommending the following proposals to government:
+UHM is of the opinion that much more can be done to strengthen the sector, hence it is recommending the following proposals to government:

-- A revision of the rules that govern the Central Co-operative Fund, bringing them in line with current developments in the sector. - It is common practice among European Member States to permit the setting of co-operatives with just 3 members.
-The Maltese government should thus consider lowering the minimum requirement for co-operative membership from 5 to 3 members.
+- A revision of the rules that govern the co-operatives fund. - It is common practice among European Member States to permit the setting of co-operatives with just 3 members.
+The Maltese government should thus consider lowering the threshold from 5 to 3 members.
 This move would facilitate the setting up of new co-operatives. - Government should consider improving the co-operatives' legislation.
 The 'new' legislation should explore the concept of social enterprise.
 Social enterprise embraces the interests of disadvantaged people.
 Through social enterprise, government can promote better work environment to those who currently may be experiencing exploitation.

-The introduction of social co-operatives can be a good opportunity to address the needs of older workers who have been long-term unemployed.
+The introduction of social co-operatives can be a good opportunity to address the needs of 'old' workers who have been long-term unemployed.
 In part, this may also serve to increase Malta's employment ratio among females aged over 40 years and with limited skills.